It All started At A Polish Wedding.

 1976 DCI World Individual Champion • Phantom Regiment

-I ranked 4th 3rd and 4th in international All-American and DCI individual competitions coming closer each year.
-I won the World Championship representing the Phantom Regiment in 1976.
-I still use the training techniques that were developed to maintain physical conditioning for my current music act.
+I ranked 4th 3rd and 4th in international All-American and DCI individual competitions coming closer each year, then won the World Championship representing the Phantom Regiment in 1976.
+I still use the training techniques that were developed to maintain physical conditioning for Rhythm Architecture.

-The Glassmaen shako I wore for two years........
+The Glassmen shako I wore for two years........

 My students and proteges' have won 17 DCI and DCA World Individual Championships with many other high placings because they do not practice for competitions, but train in stages similar to a martial artist.
 I trained Phantom's line like Olympic athletes.

 (Interestingly, DCI later changed its marketing to incorporate the moniker, "Summer Music Games.")
 We were there first.

 The old school fife and drum instructors treated drumming as a martial art in finger, bone and weight positions, center of gravity, moment of inertia, using a plethora of well tested coordination exercises to improve competitive ability.
 (Jay Tuomey had a black belt in karate.)
 Music is the ability of muscle to do what the mind tells it to do.
 Old school ways teach the discipline of perfection.